I’m a writer and mother to a boy and a girl, one adopted, one home-made.

 I am not a talented cook (I regularly hard boil a soft-boiled egg and make a right old mess of chopping up a mango!).
 Neither am I OCD about healthy eating (sweets are not banned!).

-But I believe it’s really important that children eat and enjoy a varied, nutritious diet that includes plenty of vegetables and salad.
+But I believe it’s really important that family mealtimes are stress-free and children eat and enjoy a varied, nutritious diet.
 After all, their bones, their brains, their everything, are not just being fed – they’re still being made!